Quantum Machine Learning for $b$-jet charge identification: Results on -jet charge tagging

 The performance of the classifiers is evaluated by using the jet tagging power, defined in Eq.~\ref{eq:tagging_power}.
 The tagging power is computed as a function of the jet $p_{\mathrm{T}}$ and $\eta$ for both the quantum and the classical classifiers.
 In order to optimise the tagging power, a region symmetric with respect to 0.5 is defined, where no classification is performed.
 The width $\Delta_{\text{cut}}$ of the excluded region is defined for each classifier by maximising the tagging power evaluated using all the jets in the dataset.
 Such an exclusion region reduces the tagging efficiency because less jets are tagged, but enhances the identification probability.
 The probability distributions and the excluded region are shown in Fig.~\ref{fig:prob_dist_cut}: indeed the region where the prediction power is minimum is excluded.
 The width $\Delta_{\text{cut}}$ of the excluded region for each classifier and for \emph{muon} and \emph{complete dataset} are summarised in Tab.~\ref{table:delta_cut}.
 For comparison, the unoptimised tagging power, obtained by identifying as $b$ ($\bar{b}$) the jets with $P_b$ above (below) 0.5, is presented in App.~\ref{app:noOptTagPower}.

 The tagging power $\epsilon_{\text{tag}}$ as a function of jet $p_{\mathrm{T}}$ and $\eta$ for the classical and quantum classifiers applied to the \emph{muon dataset} is shown in Fig.~\ref{fig:tagpower_mu}.
 All the distributions have similar behaviour demonstrating that no bias is created by any algorithm.
 The tagging power dependence on the jet $p_{\mathrm{T}}$ is as expected, since at high $p_{\mathrm{T}}$ the reconstruction and identification of the jet particle content is more difficult, leading to a lower tagging power ~\cite{ref:btag}.
-The Angle Embedding algorithm results are slightly below the DNN ones, but they are compatible within the statistical uncertainty, while both algorithms outperform the Amplitude Embedding model and the muon tagging approach.
+The DNN shows slightly better performance compared to the Angle Embedding algorithm, even though the two results are compatible within $2\,\sigma$ in each $p_\mathrm{T}$ and $\eta$ bin.
+Both algorithms outperform the Amplitude Embedding model and the muon tagging approach.
 The muon tagging performance is expected, since it only uses the muon charge $q$ for the prediction.
 The other algorithms use also the muon $p_{\mathrm{T}}$, the muon $\Delta R$ and the weighted jet charge $Q$.
 The simple 2-qubit Amplitude Embedding model shows a slightly better performance with respect to the muon tagging, but still worse than the DNN and the Angle Embedding model.

-The tagging power $\epsilon_{\text{tag}}$ for DNN and quantum classifiers on the \emph{complete dataset} as function of jet $p_{\mathrm{T}}$ and $\eta$, is shown Fig.~\ref{fig:tagpower}.
+The tagging power $\epsilon_{\text{tag}}$ for the DNN and the quantum classifiers on the \emph{complete dataset} as function of jet $p_{\mathrm{T}}$ and $\eta$, is shown in Fig.~\ref{fig:tagpower}.
 Also in this case, the usual dependence on the jet $p_{\mathrm{T}}$ is visible.
 As expected, the tagging power of the QML and DNN is higher in the \emph{complete dataset} with respect to the \emph{muon dataset}, since a larger number of features is used.
 As before, for QML and DNN the performance is above the muon tagging approach, given that these classifiers use the information coming from the jet substructure.
 Differently from the application to the \emph{muon dataset}, in the \emph{complete dataset} the QML algorithms perform slightly worse than the DNN, with slightly better performance for the Angle Embedding structure than the Amplitude Embedding.
 It can be deduced that the DNN makes a better use of the features when a larger number of them is used.